-These series of information are provided to your agents in real time while they communicate with the particular caller.
+This series of information is provided to your agents in real time while they communicate with the particular caller.
 It helps your agents understand the callers more and adjust their manner of delivering customer service accordingly.

 2. Interactive voice response (IVR)